N\"other Currents, Black Hole Entropy Universality and CFT Duality in Conformal Weyl Gravity: Introduction

 The last black hole example we discuss here was first introduced in \cite{Rodriguez:2017nxe} by directly forging for a local $AdS_2\times S^2$ CWG vacuum solution with the Kaluza-Klein ansatz:

 and yielding:

-This spacetime is very interesting since it is a vacuum solution with local axisymmetry and $AdS_2\times S^2$ topology with respect to CWG, however from a general relativistic interpretation it is globally of \emph{Petrov Type O} and \emph{Segre Type} $[(111),1]$\footnote{We employ the standard spacetime classification notation of \cite{Stephani:2003tm}.}.
-In other words (and not previously discussed in \cite{Rodriguez:2017nxe}), from an Einstein perspective it is conformally flat and sourced by a perfect fluid of energy momentum tensor:
+This spacetime is very interesting since it is a vacuum solution with local axisymmetry and $AdS_2\times S^2$ topology with respect to CWG, however from a general relativistic interpretation it is globally of \emph{Petrov Type O} and \emph{Segre Type} $[(111),1]$\footnote{We employ the standard spacetime classification notation of Ref.~\refcite{Stephani:2003tm}.}.
+In other words (and not previously discussed in Ref.~\refcite{Rodriguez:2017nxe}), from an Einstein perspective it is conformally flat and sourced by a perfect fluid of energy momentum tensor:

 The diffeomorphism and conformal factor which maps \eqref{eq:my1stsol} to conformal flatness is given by:

 As mentioned earlier, there has been recent interest in black hole holography and CWG.
 Specifically, and for a non-zero result, the entropy for spherical black holes: